Canolopes/externship-may-2025/README.md

 Low-Iteration Group Outperforms: Students completing projects in ≤3 iterations maintain the highest retention rates.

 Data Science: Data science has the opposite trend where high-iteration students actually stay more engaged.

+🧪 Methods Used

+Grouping & Aggregation: Used pandas to segment students by iteration counts and diploma status.

+Visualization: Created line plots, box plots, and bar charts using seaborn and matplotlib.

+Statistical Testing: Welch’s t-test (scipy.stats) compared iteration counts between diploma and non-diploma students.

+Key libraries used:

+pandas

+seaborn

+matplotlib

+scipy

+tabulate